- Simply's Tropical Juice is claimed to contain high levels of toxic PFAS chemicals

 - PFAS, known as forever chemicals, can lead to increased risks of some cancers

-Coca-Cola is facing a lawsuit over claims its Simply Orange Juice contains toxic forever chemicals.
+Coca-Cola is facing a lawsuit over claims its Simply Tropical Juice contains toxic forever chemicals.

 The lawsuit claimed the product deceived customers with allegations of being an all-natural product.

 Third-party testing was alleged to have found the juice contained PFAS, known as forever chemicals, at levels hundreds of times greater than federal limits for drinking water.

 Exposure to high levels of PFAS can lead to increased risks of kidney or testicular cancer, fetal complications, liver disease and increased cholesterol levels.

 The label that states the juice is natural is said to be misleading and deceiving, according to the lawsuit.

 Joseph Lurenz filed the complaint on December 28 at the US District Court for the Southern District of New York against the Coca-Cola Company and the Simply Orange Juice Company.

 PFAS are man-made chemicals used as oil and water repellents and coatings for common products including cookware, carpets, and textiles.